 Establish Goals and Objectives Early On

-Defining goals and establishing what success looks might seem tedious or unnecessary for every project.
+Defining goals and establishing what success looks like might seem tedious or unnecessary for every project.
 But when adhering to specifications and staying aligned with company goals are two of the major pitfalls for cross-functional teams, it might be worth taking the time to do so.

-One of the best practices of operation excellence is outlining broad goals as well as specific KPIs that will measure success.
+One of the best practices of operational excellence is outlining broad goals as well as specific KPIs that will measure success.
 That way, team members can anticipate any conflicting priorities that would potentially prevent them from participating in a cross-functional team.